arnetheduck/nlvm/README.md

 # Compiling your code

-When compiling, nlvm will generate a single `.o` file with all code from your project and link it using `$(CC)` which helps it pick the right flags for linking with the C library.
+When compiling, NLVM will generate a single `.o` file with all code from your project and link it using `$(CC)` which helps it pick the right flags for linking with the C library.

     cd $SRC/Nim/examples
     ../../nlvm/nlvm c fizzbuzz

-If you want to see the generated llvm IR, use the `-c` option:
+If you want to see the generated LLVM IR, use the `-c` option:

     cd $SRC/nlvm/nlvm
     ../../nlvm/nlvm c -c fizzbuzz
     less fizzbuzz.ll

-You can then run the llvm optimizer on it:
+You can then run the LLVM optimizer on it:

     opt -Os fizzbuzz.ll | llvm-dis